-Includes debug information in the form of abstract code (see The Abstract Format in ERTS User's Guide) in the compiled beam module.
+Includes debug information in the form of Erlang Abstract Format in the debug\info chunk of the compiled beam module.
 Tools such as Debugger, Xref, and Cover require the debug information to be included.

 Warning: Source code can be reconstructed from the debug information.
-Use encrypted debug information (encrypt_debug_info) to prevent this.
+Use encrypted debug information (encrypt\debug\info) to prevent this.

-For details, see beam_lib(3).
+For details, see beam\lib(3).